nidhimanoj4/MovieViewer/README.md

 Flixsta is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: ____ hours spent in total
+Time spent: 12 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-- [ ] User can view a list of movies currently playing in theaters from The Movie Database.
+- [x] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [x] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 The following **optional** features are implemented:

 - [ ] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [x] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
+- [x] User can view the large movie poster in a Detailed View Page by tapping on a cell.
+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [ ] Customize the selection effect of the cell.
-- [ ] Customize the UI.
+- [ ] Customize the navigation bar.
+- [x] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Added an App Icon
+- [x] Added icons to the Flixsta logo
+- [x] Open Fandango Web View Page to book tickets from a movie's detailed view page
+- [x] Scroll View on the detailed view page
+- [x] SizeToFit all the text for UI
+- [x] Refine and add more data to movie information detail page (release data and rating]
+    - Rating data was based on the vote_average data from the API
+    -
 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Smooth Collection View integration that would have the same functionality as the table view
+2. Look into page animation views - such as a slide transition to the new page

 ## Video Walkthrough